Mary Joan Nielubowicz: Navy Nurse Corps career

 Nielubowicz joined the Navy Nurse Corps in 1951.
-While in the Nurse Corps, she earned a Bachelor of Science degree from the University of Colorado in 1961 and a Master of Science degree in nursing from the University of Pennsylvania in 1965.
+While in the Nurse Corps, she earned a Bachelor of Science degree from the University of Colorado Boulder in 1961 and a Master of Science degree in nursing from the University of Pennsylvania in 1965.

-She served in areas around the globe, including Portsmouth, Virginia, Corona, California, Guantanamo Bay, Cuba, Annapolis, Maryland, Philadelphia, Washington, D.C., Iwakuni, Japan, Cherry Point, North Carolina, Guam and Long Beach, California.
+She served in areas around the globe, including Portsmouth, Virginia, Corona, California, Guantanamo Bay, Cuba, Annapolis, Maryland, Philadelphia, Washington, D.C., Iwakuni, Japan, Marine Corps Air Station Cherry Point, North Carolina, Guam and Long Beach, California.

-Billets of increasing responsibility included that of senior nurse at the branch clinic in Iwakuni, Japan in 1967.
+Billets of increasing responsibility included that of senior nurse at the branch clinic in Iwakuni, Japan]in 1967.
 In 1979 she became director of nursing services at the Naval Regional Medical Center, Portsmouth, Virginia.

 She became director of the Navy Nurse Corps in 1983, and was promoted to the rank of Commodore (equivalent to today's Rear Admiral (lower half).
 In 1985 the rank was changed to Rear Admiral.).
 She served concurrently as deputy commander for Personnel Management and later as deputy commander for Health Care Operations.

 In 1986, Navy Nurse Corps members of the Association of Military Surgeons of the United States (AMSUS) established the Mary J. Nielubowicz Essay Award in recognition of her outstanding support and encouragement of active and reserve nurses.

 Admiral Nielubowicz died at her home in Fairfax, Virginia on 24 March 2008.
 She was interred at Arlington National Cemetery on 21 May 2008.